crowdcompute/face-reco-app/README.md

 # face-reco-app
 Face recognition CrowdCompute Application that is running as a HTTP server.
-Gets images and returns URL links of the faces
+Gets images as an input and returns URL links of the faces.